Before you start

 In the example below, we've nested a horizontal auto layout frame within a vertical auto layout frame to create a card with a title, description, and showtimes.

 Spacing between items

 Unlike smart selection, there isn't a way to adjust the spacing on the canvas.
-Instead, use the spacing field in the Auto Layout section of the right sidebar:
+Instead, use the spacing fields in the Auto layout section of the right sidebar:

 - Enter a single value in the field to set equal padding on all sides, or use CSS shorthand to set individual values.
 For example, entering

 1,2,3,4sets the values to top: 1, right: 2, bottom: 3, and left: 4 respectively.
 Or entering

 1,2sets the values to top/bottom: 1 and left/right: 2.

 - To manually set unique padding for each side, click to open the alignment and distribution settings and adjust each value individually.

 Tip!
 Press the